michaelsammueller/secure-software-development/README.md

 The ‘CommonActions’ class was originally planned as a class to handle all functions and methods relating to user actions.

 _Final Implementation:_
 The class has been renamed to ‘ActionController’ and will act as an interface between the command line and the system objects.
 It will therefore always call another object’s version of a method.
-This way, individual class methods remain encapsulated which is favourable in terms of application scalability and code efficiency.
+This way, the application is more scalable as services can be replaced.

 #### 2. File Downloads